iprokin/Py_XPPCALL/README.md

 (d) You don't need an X server on a Windows platform to run XPP in silent mode, so I guess these functions might make XPP a little more usable in the event that you don't have a working X server in Windows!

+### Examples
+Please see the several python example files for syntax usage.
+We also comment the xppcall.py file extensively.

-### An example of usage with Hodgkin-Huxley neuron model for numerical optimization
+#### An example of usage with Hodgkin-Huxley neuron model for numerical optimization

 I extracted the ODE source code of Hodgkin-Huxley model  from the example at the website of